-As in LUATEX font loading happens with the following callback.
+As in LuaTeX font loading happens with the following callback.
 This time it really needs to be set because there is no built-in font loader.

-There are all kinds of subtle differences in the implementation, for instance we no longer intercept and & as these were already replaced long ago in TEX engines by command line options.
+There are all kinds of subtle differences in the implementation, for instance we no longer intercept $\ast$ and & as these were already replaced long ago in $T_EX$ engines by command line options.
 Talking of options, only a few are left.
-All input goes via LUA, even the console.
+All input goes via LuA, even the console.
+One can program a terminal if needed.

 We took our time for reaching a stable state in LuaTeX.
 Among the reasons is the fact that most was experimented with in ConTeXt.
-It took many years of work to decide what to keep and how to do things.
-Of course there are places when things can be improved and it might happen in LuametaTeX.
-Contrary to what is sometimes suggested, the LuateX-ConTeXt MkIV combination (assuming matched versions) has been quite stable.
+It took many years to decide what to keep and how to do things.
+Of course there are places when things can be improved and it might happen in LuaMetaTeX.
+Contrary to what is sometimes suggested, the LuaTeX-ConTeXt MkIV combination (assuming matched versions) has been quite stable.
 It made no sense otherwise.
 Most ConTeXt functionality didn't change much at the user level.
 Of course there have been issues, as is natural with everything new and beta, but we have a fast update cycle.

-The same is true for LUAMETATEX and CONTEXT LMTX: it can be used for production as usual and in practice CONTEXT users tend to use the beta releases, which proves this.
+The same is true for Luametatex and Context LMTX: it can be used for production as usual and in practice Context users tend to use the beta releases, which proves this.
 Of course, if you use low level features that are experimental you're on your own.
-Also, as with LUATEX it might take many years before a long term stable is defined.
-The good news is that, the source code being part of the CONTEXT distribution, there is always a properly working, more or less long term stable, snapshot.
+Also, as with Luatex it might take many years before a long term stable is defined.
+The good news is that, the source code being part of the Context distribution, there is always a properly working, more or less long term stable, snapshot.

-The error reporting subsystem has been redone a little but is still fundamentally the same.
+The error reporting subsystem has been redone quite a bit but is still fundamentally the same.
 We don't really assume interactive usage but if someone uses it, it might be noticed that it is not possible to backtrack or inject something.
-Of course it is no big deal to implement all that in LUA if needed.
+Of course it is no big deal to implement all that in Lua if needed.
 It removes a system dependency and makes for a bit cleaner code.
+In Context we quit on an error simply because one has to fix source anyway and runs are fast enough.

 There are new primitives as well as some extensions to existing primitive functionality.
 These are described in following chapters but there might be hidden treasures in the binary.
 If you locate them, don't automatically assume them to stay, some might be part of experiments!
 There are for instance a few csname related definers, we have integer and dimension constants, the macro argument parser can be brought in tolerant mode, the repertoire of conditionals has been extended, some internals can be controlled (think of normalization of lines, hyphenation etc.), and macros can be protected against user overload.
-Not all is discussed in detail in this manual but there are introductions in the CONTEXT distribution that explain them.
-But the TEX kernel is of course omnipresent.
+Not all is discussed in detail in this manual but there are introductions in the ConTeXT distribution that explain them.
+But the TeX kernel is of course omnipresent.

-The following primitives are available in LuateX but not in LuametateX.
-Some of these are emulated in ConteXt.
+The following primitives are available in LuaTeX but not in LuaMetaTeX.
+Some of these are emulated in ConTeXt.